phiweger/clonepool/writing/draft.md

 the number of PCR reactions that can be performed in a day.
 It is, therefore, desirable to maximize the number of samples that can be tested per reaction.

-Various approaches have been proposed to do this in the context of SARS-CoV-2 RT-PCR testing [@Sinnott-Armstrong2020-yb; @Eis-Huebinger2020-fo].
+Various approaches have been proposed to do so in the context of SARS-CoV-2 RT-PCR testing [@Sinnott-Armstrong2020-yb; @Eis-Huebinger2020-fo].
 One problem with the traditional pooling approach, where several samples are collected and tested collectively, is that the number of positive pools that require individual retesting increases rapidly with the number of positive samples in the overall population, henceforth called "prevalence".
-A high prevalence renders pooling ineffective.
+A high prevalence renders traditional pooling ineffective.
 To mitigate this, we propose to test samples in replicates and distribute them across multiple pools.
-The resulting "pool address" can then be used to resolve samples in one pool, given information from other pools that contain a replicate.
+The resulting "pool address" can then be used to resolve samples in one pool, given the information from other pools that contain a replicate.
 While some previous studies have taken a similar approach implicitly [@@Sinnott-Armstrong2020-yb], it has neither been investigated systematically for more replicates than two, nor is